nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ```

 ## 5.0 Create a candidate list
-Lets assume we now have a classifier which can accurately differentiate CLAGN from SDSS QSOs.
+Lets assume we now have a classifier which can accurately differentiate CLAGN from SDSS QSOs based on their archival light curves.
 Next, we would like to use that classifier on our favorite unlabeled sample to identify CLAGN candidates.
 To do this, we need to:
 - read in a dataframe of our new sample
 - get that dataset in the same format as what was fed into the classifiers
 - use your trained classifier to predict labels for the new sample